 - 290.25 Section 290 contains additional provisions that reflect the extent of public interest in certain entities.
-For the purpose of this section, a Public Interest Entity is: - (a) A Listed Entity\; or - (b) Any entity (a) defined by regulation or legislation as a public interest entity; or (b) for which the audit is required by regulation or legislation to be conducted in compliance with the same Independence requirements that apply to the audit of Listed Entities.
-Such regulation may be promulgated by any relevant regulator, including an audit regulator. - 290.26 Firms shall determine whether to treat additional entities, or certain categories of entities, as Public Interest Entities because they have a large number and wide range of stakeholders.
+For the purpose of this section, Public Interest Entities are: - (a) All Listed Entities; and - (b) Any entity (a) defined by regulation or legislation as a public interest entity or (b) for which the audit is required by regulation or legislation to be conducted in compliance with the same Independence requirements that apply to the audit of Listed Entities.
+Such regulation may be promulgated by any relevant regulator, including an audit regulator. - 290.26 Firms and member bodies are encouraged to determine whether to treat additional entities, or certain categories of entities, as Public Interest Entities because they have a large number and wide range of stakeholders.
 Factors to be considered include: - The nature of the business, such as the holding of assets in a fiduciary capacity for a large number of stakeholders.
-Examples may include financial institutions, such as banks and insurance companies and pension funds; - Size; and - Number of employees. - AUST 290.26.1 The following entities in Australia will generally satisfy the conditions in paragraph 290.26 as having a large number and wide range of stakeholders and thus are likely to be classified as Public Interest Entities.
-In each instance Firms shall consider the nature of the business, its size and the number of its employees: - Authorised deposit-taking institutions (ADIs) and authorised non-operating holding companies (NOHCs) regulated by the Australian Prudential Regulatory Authority (APRA) under the Banking Act 1959; - Authorised insurers and authorised NOHCs regulated by APRA under Section 122 of the Insurance Act 1973; - Life insurance companies and registered NOHCs regulated by APRA under the Life Insurance Act 1995; - Disclosing entities as defined in Section 111AC of the Corporations Act 2001; - Registrable superannuation entity (RSE) licensees, and RSEs under their trusteeship that have five or more members, regulated by APRA under the Superannuation Industry (Supervision) Act 1993; and - Other issuers of debt and equity instruments to the public.
+Examples may include financial institutions, such as banks and insurance companies, and pension funds; - Size; and - Number of employees.